nimaltd/Nimaltd/README.md

 # 👋 Hey, I'm Nima Askari

-🚀 **Electronic Engineer**
+🚀 **Electronic Engineer & Embedded Systems Developer**

-I design modern libraries for embedded systems with clarity and reliability in mind.
-Programming and electronics are not only my profession, they are also my passion and a source of joy.
+I specialize in designing **modern, lightweight, and reliable C libraries** for embedded systems.
-I love turning complex electronics into **simple, reusable, and modern solutions** so developers can focus on building amazing projects instead of debugging the basics.
+My goal is to make **embedded development simpler and cleaner**, so engineers can focus on building products—not reinventing the wheel.

----
+Programming and electronics are more than just my career—they are my passion.
+I enjoy transforming **low-level complexity** into **reusable, well-structured, and developer-friendly libraries**.

+--

+### ⚡ Focus Areas
+- 🔧 **Embedded C Libraries** – clean, reusable, and efficient code for microcontrollers.
+- 📦 **Code Reusability** – libraries designed for portability and scalability.
+- 🛠 **Problem-Solving** – turning complex hardware challenges into simple software solutions.
+- 📚 **Knowledge Sharing** – writing code that is as clear as it is powerful.

+--

 ### 👨‍💻 Achievements & Experience

-In **2003**, I achieved **third place** in the *National Skills Competition of Electronic Engineering* in Iran.
+🏆 **2003** – Third Place, *National Skills Competition of Electronic Engineering* (Iran).

-With more than **20 years of experience** in electronics, I have worked as an assembler, repair technician, and design/manufacturing engineer.
-My journey spans from **hands-on craftsmanship** to **embedded system programming**, always driven by problem-solving and attention to detail.

----
+With **20+ years in electronics**, I’ve worked across:
+- 🖥 **Embedded System Programming**
+- 🔩 **Electronics Design & Manufacturing**
+- 🔌 **Repair & Assembly Engineering**

+From hands-on circuit design to embedded software architecture, my journey has always been about **clarity, precision, and reliability**.

+--

+👉 If you want to explore my work, check out my repositories where I share **open-source embedded C libraries** and tools to accelerate development.

 ### 🎓 Education
 **B.Sc. in Electronic Engineering**
 Chamran University – Rasht

----

-### 🛠 Skills

-- Embedded system design
-- Embedded C programming
-- Analog and digital circuit design
-- Electronic equipment repair

 ---